m4dr1nch/m4dr1nch.github.io/content/blog/cybercrafted/index.md

 date = 2021-11-19T21:49:56+02:00
 draft = false
-tags = ['thm', 'writeup', 'special'] summary = 'Featured capture the flag challenge' thumbnail = 'img/cc-logo.png'
+tags = ['thm', 'writeup', 'special'] summary = '[Cybercrafted](https://tryhackme.com/room/cybercrafted) is a CTF-like challenge officially released on THM.
+This is the first CTF that I have created, and it features multiple misconfigurations & unsafe practices.
+This was prior to **Log4J** so any Minecraft exploitation routes are unintended.' description = '"Cybercrafted" is my first CTF-style machine.
+Available officially on the THM platform.' thumbnail = 'img/cc-logo.png'
 +++

-[Cybercrafted](https://tryhackme.com/room/cybercrafted) is a CTF-like challenge that you can find on TryHackMe.
-This room was released in 2021 by me and it is a fun challenge where you can practice your hacking skills.
-Altho it is rated as a medium in difficulty, it is a very beginner-friendly room.
-You can practice your enumeration skills with tools like Wfuzz, Gobuster, Nmap, SQLmap, and others.
-The room is purely based on misconfigurations within a server that you must find in order to complete it.
-This is the first CTF room that I have created so please be kind.

 Initial Access
 ==============